aeolus-incubator/dev-tools/README.md

 # bootstrap.sh: Overview and Defaults

-boostrap.sh checks out and configures the three aformentioned Aeolus projects, configures conductor (including specifying a local sqlite database) and starts it up.
+bootstrap.sh checks out and configures the three aformentioned Aeolus projects, configures conductor (including specifying a local sqlite database) and starts it up.
 There are a number of environment variables you may wish to define, otherwise they get the following